USD/CNH: Likely to trade between 7.0300 and 7.1200 – UOB Group

-The US Dollar (USD) could rise to 7.1060 before the risk of a pullback increases.
-In the longer run, current price movements are likely part of a range trading phase; USD is likely to trade between 7.0300 and 7.1200, UOB Group’s FX analysts Quek Ser Leang and Lee Sue Ann note.
+The US Dollar (USD) is likely to trade with an upward bias; as upward momentum is only beginning to build, any advance is unlikely to threaten the major resistance at 7.1200.
+In the longer run, current price movements are likely part of a range trading phase; USD is likely to trade between 7.0300 and 7.1200, UOB Group’s FC analysts Quek Ser Leang and Lee Sue Ann note.

-1-3 WEEKS VIEW: “Our update from yesterday (09 Oct, spot at 7.0750) remains valid.
-As highlighted, the current price movements are likely part of a range trading phase.
-For the time being, USD is expected to trade between 7.0300 and 7.1200.”
+1-3 WEEKS VIEW: “Our latest narrative was from last Wednesday (09 Oct, spot at 7.0750), wherein ‘the current price movements are likely part of a range trading phase,’ and ‘for the time being, USD is expected to trade between 7.0300 and 7.1200.’
+While there has been a slight increase in short-term upward momentum, we continue to hold the same view for now.”

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.